 But if you planned to buy a home in neighboring DuPage County—not Cook County—you wouldn’t need to pay the debt in full to be approved for a conventional loan.

 Because tax liens are filed by county, your lien wouldn’t affect a purchase in DuPage County if the lien is filed in Cook County.
-Your mortgage would be listed as the first priority debt for the property in DupPage County, and a lender could approve your loan with confidence.
+Your mortgage would be listed as the first priority debt for the property in DuPage County, and a lender could confidently approve your loan.

-If you’re applying for an FHA loan, on the other hand, there’s a little more flexibility for your lender.
+On the other hand, if you’re applying for an FHA loan, there’s a little more flexibility for your lender.

-Once you have a repayment plan negotiated, you can be approved for your mortgage as long as the IRS agrees to subordinate their lien to the lender’s FHA mortgage.
-Your loan could be approved if the IRS agrees that the mortgage can take first priority as a debt, and the tax lien second priority.
+Once a repayment plan is negotiated, you can be approved for your mortgage if the IRS agrees to subordinate its lien to the lender’s FHA mortgage.
+Your loan could be approved if the IRS agrees that the mortgage can take priority as a debt and the tax lien second priority.

-Like the other repayment-plan requirements, make sure you can provide the right documentation to your lender when you apply.
-Give them a copy of the IRS-approved repayment plan, along with proof that you’ve made at least three months of on-time payments toward your delinquent tax debt.
+Like the other repayment-plan requirements, ensure you can provide the right documentation to your lender when applying.
+Give them a copy of the IRS-approved repayment plan and proof that you’ve made at least three months of on-time payments toward your delinquent tax debt.

 Regardless of your situation, getting a mortgage with tax debt can be confusing, and so much depends on the type of loan you need.
-Plus, each lender will have their own stipulations or requirements when it comes to handling tax debt.
+Each lender will have its stipulations or requirements for handling tax debt.

-Being open with your lender about your situation can help you determine the solution that’s best for you—even if you’re just starting out in the homebuying process.
+Being open with your lender about your situation can help you determine the best solution, even if you’re starting in the home-buying process.

-If you’re confident that you’ve got your IRS debt handled and are ready to start your search for the perfect home, let us pre-approve you for your loan.
-We’ll give you a detailed pre-approval letter that you can submit along with your offer, boosting your chances of your offer’s acceptance.
+How NewCastle can help: If you’re confident that you’ve got your IRS debt handled and are ready to start your search for the perfect home, let us pre-approve you for your loan.
+We’ll give you a detailed pre-approval letter that you can submit along with your offer, boosting the chances of your offer’s acceptance.